What is an SEO friendly URL and how do you create one? What is a permalink in WordPress and how do you configure it?

 The answer is simple: Keywords SHOULD be used in the URL because it provides to both users and search engines more information on what a page is about.

 For example, look at the URL of this post: https://www.reliablesoft.net/seo-friendly-url, it describes exactly what the page is about by having the target keywords ‘seo’, ‘friendly’, ‘url’ separated by dashes.

 If you compare the title of the post (What is an SEO Friendly URL Structure and How to Create One in WordPress) with the URL, you will notice that certain words like ‘what’, ‘is’, ‘and’ have been removed from the URL.

-I decided to make my URL short, meaningful and to the point.
-I could have used the word ‘WordPress’ as well but since the guidelines outlined in this post are applicable of all platforms and websites, I choose to keep it more general.
+I decided to make my URL short, meaningful, and to the point.
+I could have used the word ‘WordPress’ as well but since the guidelines outlined in this post are applicable to all platforms and websites, I choose to keep it more general.

 Where should the keywords be placed in a URL?
 When Google is asked about this question, they officially say that it doesn’t matter very much but what studies show is that it’s better to have keywords at the beginning of the URL rather than in the middle or the end.